aldebaran/astr/README.md

 1. [/api/filters](http://10.0.160.147:8000/api/filters)
     - GET: Returns the list of all filters
-    - POST:  Add a new filter in the DB in function of the parameters given in the body request
+    - POST:  Add a new filter in the DB in function of the parameters given in the body request **(user must use authentification)**
 2. [/api/filters/id/:id](http://10.0.160.147:8000/api/filters/id/5adf3559da64c157e53c6b17)
     - GET: Returns the filter with the associated ID
-    - DELETE: Delete the filter with the associated ID
+    - DELETE: Delete the filter with the associated ID **(user must be the owner of the filter)**

 #### Users